 Lansing, MI 48909.

-It is up to the local unit of government to determine if a judge who elects not to participate in the State DC plan may participate in the local retirement plan.
+It is up to the local unit of government to determine if a judge who elects not to participate in the State DC Plan may participate in the local retirement plan.

 Special Information for Probate Courts

-Loans: Probate judges are allowed to take out loans from their State DC account.
-The judge may initiate the loan via the Voya Voice Response telephone system or by logging in at http://stateofmi.voya.com.
-Voya will contact the local office regarding the amount and duration of the payments.
-This amount is a post-tax deduction and should be reported along with any salary deferrals the judge has.
+Loans: Probate judges are allowed to take out one loan at a time from their State DC account.
+The judge may initiate the loan via the Voya Voice Response telephone system or by logging in at StateOfMi.Voya.com.
+Voya will contact the county regarding the amount and duration of the payments, as well as when a loan is paid in full.
+Loan payments are a post-tax deduction and should be reported along with any salary deferrals to the State DC plan.

 Wire Salary Deferrals to:

-Bank Name: State Street Bank, Boston, MA
+Bank Name: State Street Bank

-Account Number: 1R1A4684-0187
+Account Number: 4684-0187

 Routing Number: 011000028

-Account Name: State of Michigan Defined Contribution Plan
+Account Name: State of Michigan

 Mail Checks to: